HRSINGAPORE Community Discussions

 These are benefits, not entitlements.

 Our company grant 3 half days on eve of Public Holidays (PH) to all employees.
 They are on eve of Christmas, New Year and Chinese New Year.
-In addition, Muslim colleagues may leave office at 3pm on eve of Hari Raya Puasa while Indian employees who celebrate Deepavali, may leave at 3 pm on Deepavali eve.
+In addition, Muslim colleagues may leave the office at 3 pm on eve of Hari Raya Puasa while Indian employees who celebrate Deepavali, may leave at 3 pm on Deepavali eve.

 STILL NOT SURE?
 CALL US